Simon-dl/Full_Math_CS_Guide/README.md

 **How computers work**

-   Knowing a bit about computer architecture and OS systems seems interesting, while they are both specialties of their own and mastery of them is
+   Knowing a bit about computer architecture and OS systems seems interesting, While they are both specialties of their own and mastery of them is
    a long road, having a look into how they work isn’t harmful.

     https://www.coursera.org/learn/build-a-computer